Masterpieces in Miniature

 Museo Stefano Bardini, Florence, Italy

 Through reference, appropriation, and investigation, Glenn Brown presents a contemporary reading of images new and remembered.
-Borrowed figures and landscapes are subjected to a thoughtful and extended process of development in which they gradually transform into compelling entities.
-His works will be placed alongside the renowned collection of Stefano Bardini.
+In this exhibition, whose title translates to Unknown Pleasures, borrowed figures and landscapes are subjected to a thoughtful and extended process of development in which they gradually transform into compelling entities.
+His works are placed alongside the renowned collection of Stefano Bardini.

-Installation view, Glenn Brown: Unknown Pleasures, Museo Stefano Bardini, Florence, Italy, June 10–October 23, 2017 © Glenn Brown.
-Photo by Rabatti & Domingie
+Installation view, Glenn Brown: Piaceri Sconosciuti, Museo Stefano Bardini, Florence, Italy, June 10–October 23, 2017.
+Artwork © Glenn Brown.
+Photo: Rabatti & Domingie

 January 27–April 23, 2017